Join our Performance MA/MFA information webinar

 Application

-When you submit your online application, you will be asked to submit an application form with examples of your performance/practice, no more than two minutes each.
+When you submit your application online, you will be asked to submit an application form with examples of your performance/practice, of no more than two minutes each.
 These can be:

 Interview

-If successful you will be invited to attend an interview, these can be online or on campus.
+If successful you will be invited to attend an interview, which can be online or on campus.

 Entry requirements